-Remove the floorboard in the operators compartment.
-Remove the filler cap from the filler neck, (See Fig. 9-1 for the position of the filler neck).
-Pull out the strainer and dipstick with a clean, lint free cloth.
-Re-insert to check the fluid level, pushing the strainer and dipstick down firmly.
+Check, using the dipstick located to the left, below the operator's seat for the position of the dipstick.
+Fig. 9-1.
+Pull out the dipstick and wipe with a clean, lint free cloth.
+Re-insert to check the fluid level, pushing dipstick down firmly.
 The fluid level must be at the FULL mark on the dipstick.
-If the fluid level is below the FULL mark, re-insert the strainer and dipstick, making sure that the strainer is clean and free from foreign material and fill as necessary.
+If the fluid level is below the FULL mark, re-insert the dipstick, making sure that it is clean and free from foreign material.
+Fill if necessary.